Recently

 I Timothy 1:3-7 directs us further;

-nor to devote themselves to myths and endless genealogies, which promote speculations rather than the stewardship from God that is by faith.
-The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.
-Certain persons, by swerving from these, have wandered away into vain discussion, desiring to be teachers of the law, without understanding either what they are saying or the things about which they make confident assertions."
+"3 As I urged you when I was going to Macedonia, remain at Ephesus so that you may charge certain persons not to teach any different doctrine, 4 nor to devote themselves to myths and endless genealogies, which promote speculations rather than the stewardship from God that is by faith.
+5 The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.
+6 Certain persons, by swerving from these, have wandered away into vain discussion, 7 desiring to be teachers of the law, without understanding either what they are saying or the things about which they make confident assertions."
 (ESV)

 How many of us have run across teachers like that?
 Constantly teaching from the prophetic books and speculating on all manner of weirdness having nothing to do with the Gospel of Jesus Christ?
 They have vain discussions specifically designed to lift up their own fame and following and glory, doing nothing to increase the fame of Jesus or to bring Glory to His Name.
 I love the Word's use of the phrase "promote speculation rather than the stewardship from God that is by faith".
 You can't do both.
 It also clarifies that they are "without understanding either what they are saying or the things about which they make confident assertions".
 Don't miss for a moment that those to whom the letter was written were instructed to "charge" these people not to teach this way.
 Not all conflict in the church is of man, some of it is God trying to correct man's behavior, and more often than not, that comes through another man.